The best Cyber Monday deals 2019

 $189.99 $149.99 at Amazon

-Televisions with 1080p a rarity for Black Friday, at least when it comes to balancing a good price with a quality picture and ease-of-use.
+Televisions with 1080p a rarity for Cyber Monday, at least when it comes to balancing a good price with a quality picture and ease-of-use.
 This TCL TV with Roku built-in is one such gem of a deal.View Deal

 TCL 65-inch 6-Series 4K QLED with Dolby Vision HDR Roku TV: